 What Are the Characteristics of Renaissance Decor?

-Renaissance decor is influenced the period of social and cultural development in Western Europe that began in the 15th century.
+Renaissance decor is influenced by the period of social and cultural development in Western Europe that began in the 15th century.
 Because 15th century Italian Renaissance styles differed significantly from 17th century English Renaissance trends, the interpretation of Renaissance decor is dependent on both geographic location and time period.
-Despite these differences, wooden furniture with extensive carving, period artwork, soft furnishings made of rich, vibrant fabrics, and design influenced Ancient Rome are some of the most common characteristics of Renaissance decor.
+Despite these differences, wooden furniture with extensive carving, period artwork, soft furnishings made of rich, vibrant fabrics, and design influenced by Ancient Rome are some of the most common characteristics of Renaissance decor.

 The rise of a highly skilled artisan class was one of the driving forces behind the Renaissance’s exquisite furnishings.
 Before being considered skilled enough to become masters of their trade, furniture carvers often spent more than a decade as apprentices and journeymen.
 As a result, much of the late Renaissance woodwork is heavily carved in floral motifs, with oak, willow, or walnut serving as a base.
 The marriage chest, a detailed, heavily carved trunk that a bride would use to carry her dowry of linens and housewares in 15th century Italy, is a popular example of wooden Renaissance decor.